garretcq/garretcq/README.md

 Hey, I'm Garret.

 I'm interested in economics, statistics, data science, decentralized finance, NFTS, and web development (specifically in web 3.0).
-I'm currently learning C++ and Python via Codecademy.com and am using Github as a location to practice projects.
-I'm pursuing a degree in statistics and psychology.
+I'm currently learning C++ and Python via and am using Github and Replit as practice hubs.
+I'm pursuing a degree in economics/math/psychology

-You'll catch me on twitter, and here.
+You'll catch me on twitter, linkedin, and here.
 Feel free to reach out!

 Talk soon, and good luck.